barbaria888/FrugalZeus/README.md

 ---

 **FrugalZeus** is a sovereign, zero-idle-waste **Internal Developer Platform (IDP)** reference architecture.
-It demonstrates an end-to-end GitOps delivery pipeline, localized cloud IaC emulation, unified OpenTelemetry observability, and granular FinOps cost attribution — all orchestrated on any Kubernetes cluster or local VM.
+It demonstrates an end-to-end GitOps delivery pipeline, localized cloud IaC emulation, unified OpenTelemetry observability, and granular FinOps cost attribution - all orchestrated on any Self Hosted,Managed (GKE,AKS,EKS) Kubernetes cluster or simply K3s/kind Cluster on local VM.

-> Built for Staff Platform Engineers.
-No cloud bills.
-No noise.
-Just signal.
+ > **lightweight** and **frugal** for pure signal

 ---